craigw/constable/README.md

 and will give you a decent explanation of what they do and their options if you ask for it.

-The commands are designed to take their input on standard input and return results on standard output.
-It's up to you what you do with the input and output; write it to a file, pipe it to another process, that's not handled by Constable (and I have no plans to handle it).
+The commands are designed to take their input just like ImageMagick and return results on standard output.
+It's up to you what you do with the output;
+write it to a file, pipe it to another process, that's not handled by Constable.
+A caveat of this is that you must construct your Constable invocations such that ImageMagick would write to standard output rather than a file.

 A brief example of what interacting with Constable looks like, here identifying some image file I had lying around on disk:

-    $ cat input_file | constable-identify --broker=stomp://mq.yourdomain.com:61613
+    $ constable-identify --broker=stomp://mq.yourdomain.com:61613 -- input_file
-    constabled-164829495-102948483-1939485.jpg JPEG 640x480 DirectClass 87kb 0.050u 0:01
+    input_file JPEG 640x480 DirectClass 87kb 0.050u 0:01

+    $ constable-convert --broker=stomp://mq.yourdomain.com:61613 -- \
+      -resize 50% input.png jpg:- > output.jpg

 I explicitly state the broker in the above commands but if you leave out that option it'll default to stomp://localhost:61613 ie it expects a broker running